rackerlabs/docs-cloud-identity/api-docs/getting-started/mfa-content/proc-mfa-setup-phone.rst

     -  When multi-factor is enabled on an account, any existing tokens for that user are immediately revoked.

-    -  Multi-factor authentication requires Rackspace Cloud Identity service, version 2.0 or later.
+    -  Multi-factor authentication requires Rackspace Identity service, version 2.0 or later.
 User accounts that have been configured for multi-factor authentication cannot authenticate using Identity API version 1.1 or earlier.